Sean Lowe Gets Advice From Nick Viall After ‘The Bachelor’: ‘Stick To Parenting’

 And it sounds like Sean appreciated the comment about sticking to parenting rather than watching The Bachelor, writing back, “ZING!!!”

 Nick may have meant the comment as a joke since Sean Lowe has already participated on the show and found love.
 He found love and had a son, and he has been in therapy to make his relationship great again.
 However, Viall’s tweet does hint that Sean should focus on his new role and be a father rather than get so involved in his journey to find love.
-But it sounds like Lowe appreciates his wife, as she gets his bad jokes and she doesn’t mind that he’s using their son as part of his jokes.
+But it sounds like Lowe appreciates his wife, as she gets his bad jokes and doesn’t mind that he’s using their son as part of his jokes.

-“Every Monday I realize again how hot my husband is because his tweets are so freaking fire #TheBachelor,” Catherine tweeted last night, clearly supporting her husband’s tweets about her son Samuel, to which Sean Lowe wrote back, “Every Monday I realize how lucky I am to have found you in the midst of this circus.
+“Every Monday I realize again how hot my husband is because his tweets are so freaking fire #TheBachelor,” Catherine tweeted last night, clearly supporting her husband’s tweets about her son, Samuel.

+Sean Lowe wrote back, “Every Monday I realize how lucky I am to have found you in the midst of this circus.
 And also thankful you find me mildly funny.”

 But if Sean Lowe can’t manage one son while watching The Bachelor, Lowe may not have been too happy when Catherine told him that she wants five children with him.
 And of course, this comment lead to yet another joke.